-CCAnalyzer makes a significant step forward in CCA classification.
-While only relying on collecting bottleneck queue occupancy traces, CCAnalyzer achieves accuracy that is equal to or better than state-of-the-art classifiers, while at the same time providing several additional benefits: it is efficient, unobtrusive, open-set, and has interpretable results.
+CCAnalyzer takes a significant step forward in CCA classification.
+While only relying on collecting bottleneck queue occupancy traces, CCAnalyzer achieves accuracy that is equal to or better than state-of-the-art classifiers.
+In addition, CCAnalyzer is efficient, unobtrusive, has interpretable results, and supports open-set classification.
 We use CCAnalyzer to analyze the CCAs of 5000+ websites.
 CCAnalyzer's DTW-based distance measure allows it to not only detect unknown CCAs, but also cluster them into groups of similar unknowns, simplifying the detection and classification of new CCA variants as they appear on the Internet.
 Unlike prior work, CCAnalyzer's approach has the potential to classify the rising popularity of user-space protocols (e.g. QUIC) and other popular applications (e.g. video streaming), a promising direction for future work.
 Ethics: This work does not raise any ethical issues.